transcend-io/wildebeest/README.md

 you may want to perform a hard wipe on the DB or manually edit DB schema to fix the lost state.

-A nice property of using this sync testing framework in combination with these `migration-types` is that the sync test wil provide a list of migrations that need to be run, these migrations almost always will map to a migration type, and then the [generators](https://github.com/transcend-io/wildebeest/tree/master/generators) can be used to quickly create migrations.
+A nice property of using this sync testing framework in combination with these `migration-types` is that the sync test wil provide a list of migrations that need to be run.
+These migrations almost always will map to a migration type.

+The [generators](https://github.com/transcend-io/wildebeest/tree/master/generators) can be used to quickly create migrations.
-The generators will fill out the majority of the migration-type configuration from the existing code.
+Generators will fill out the majority of the `migration-type` configuration from the existing code.
-In the example case above, everything is generated except for the property `getRowDefaults`, which you would be prompted to define.
+In the example above, everything is generated except for the property `getRowDefaults`, which you would be prompted to define.

 The flow for creating a migration is as follows: